PX4/PX4-user_guide/en/advanced_features/precland.md

 In *Opportunistic Mode* the vehicle will use precision landing *if* (and only if) the beacon is visible when landing is initiated.
 If it is not visible the vehicle immediately performs a *normal* landing at the current position.

 ## Performing a Precision Landing
+> **Note** Due to a limitation in the current implementation of the position controller, precision landing is only possible with a valid global position.

 ### Via Command